"Medscape Medical News

 Controlled studies of chronic in utero morphine exposure in pregnant women have not been conducted.
 Published literature has reported that exposure to morphine during pregnancy in animals is associated with reduction in growth and a host of behavioral abnormalities in the offspring.
 Morphine treatment during gestational periods of organogenesis in rats, hamsters, guinea pigs and rabbits resulted in the following treatment-related embryotoxicity and neonatal toxicity in one or more studies: decreased litter size, embryo-fetal viability, fetal and neonatal body weights, absolute brain and cerebellar weights, delayed motor and sexual maturation, and increased neonatal mortality, cyanosis and hypothermia.
 Decreased fertility in female offspring, and decreased plasma and testicular levels of luteinizing hormone and testosterone, decreased testes weights, seminiferous tubule shrinkage, germinal cell aplasia, and decreased spermatogenesis in male offspring were also observed.
 Decreased litter size and viability were observed in the offspring of male rats administered morphine (25 mg/kg, IP) for 1 day prior to mating.
 Behavioral abnormalities resulting from chronic morphine exposure of fetal animals included altered reflex and motor skill development, mild withdrawal, and altered responsiveness to morphine persisting into adulthood.

-Opioids cross the placenta and may produce respiratory depression and psycho-physiologic effects in neonates.
-MS CONTIN is not recommended for use in women during and immediately prior to labor.
-Occasionally, opioid analgesics may prolong labor through actions which temporarily reduce the strength, duration, and frequency of uterine contractions.
-However, this effect is not consistent and may be offset by an increased rate of cervical dilatation which tends to shorten labor.
+Opioids cross the placenta and may produce respiratory depression in neonates.
+MS CONTIN is not for use in women during and immediately prior to labor, when shorter acting analgesics or other analgesic techniques are more appropriate.
+Opioid analgesics can prolong labor through actions that temporarily reduce the strength, duration, and frequency of uterine contractions.
+However, this effect is not consistent and may be offset by an increased rate of cervical dilatation, which tends to shorten labor.

 Morphine is excreted in breast milk, with a milk to plasma morphine AUC ratio of approximately 2.5:1.
 The amount of morphine received by the infant varies depending on the maternal plasma concentration, the amount of milk ingested by the infant, and the extent of first pass metabolism.